werpu/input_pipe/readme.md

 ```

-Currently only the configuration command line option
-is present, this might change in the future.

-an ./input_pipe --help will expose all possible commands
+an ./input_pipe --help will expose all possible commands with additional descriptions

 ## Installation:

-The program runs as a daemon process, hot plugging of
+The program runs as a server process, hot plugging of
 source devices is not needed, the program itself takes
 care of that (I will add the info at a later stage)
 so there is no need for udev rules.